CRC-Mismatch/BottomNavigationViewEx/README.md

 The lib is based on `BottomNavigationView` in `Support Library 25 design`.

 I found it was inflexible when I try in demo.
 For example, I can't change the current checked item by code.
-So I write a class extends it to provide some useful method.
+So I write a class extends it to provide some useful apiMethod.

 You no need to worry about stability.
 Because I minimise modifying by reflecting.